eloyrobillard/eloyrobillard/README.md

 * To reach top rank in Codewars (or equivalent) in all languages ever
 * To build a custom game engine, including custom graphics and physics libraries
   * No requirement is made on whether it can actually run a game
-* To develop my own compiled language, with and without an LLVM backend
+* (UNDERWAY) To develop my own compiled language, with and without an LLVM backend
 * To invent pure functional programming in AMD64

 Favorite languages: \